JingruGong1023/Machine_Learning/ML_Review.md

 from sklearn.preprocessing import StandardScaler StandardScaler().fit_transform(data)
 ```
-- Models that need Standardization: Adaboost, SVM, LR, KNN, KMeans
+- Models that need Standardization- most **Linear**: Adaboost, SVM, LR, KNN, KMeans
 - Models that don't need Standardization: DTree, RandomForest
-  - For Tree models, value exploding or vanishing don't affect the split position, because every step is based on feature values, even though we standardize or not, the ranking of the features won't change, so that split position won't change
+  - For Tree models, value exploding or vanishing don't affect the split position, because every step is based on feature values, no matter we standardize or not, the ranking of the features won't change, so that split position won't change

 <br>